Angular momentum - mass relation for dark matter haloes: RESULTS

 \subsection{Dependence on Environments}

 The time evolution of the $J-M$ relations for haloes in clusters, filaments and sheets are shown in Figure \ref{f09}.
-In our simulations, there are too few void haloes to perform a reliable fit for the $J-M$ relation, and thus we do not discuss them here.
-The number of cluster, filament and sheet haloes are $\sim 14000, \sim 16000, \sim 1000$ respectively in a $\Lambda$CDM512b simulation with at least $200$ halo particles ($M \geq 9.2 \times 10^{11}h^{-1}$M$_\odot$).
-Due to their small number, sheet haloes have much larger fitting errors than cluster and filament haloes.
+In our $\Lambda$CDM simulations, there are too few void haloes to perform a reliable fit for the $J-M$ relation, and thus we do not discuss them here.
+The numbers (fractions) of cluster, filament, sheet and void haloes at $z=0$ are $\sim 14000$ $(45.15\%)$, $\sim 16000$ $(51.60\%)$, $\sim 1000$ $(3.22\%)$ and $\sim 10$ $(0.03 \%)$ respectively in a $\Lambda$CDM512b simulation with at least $200$ halo particles ($M \geq 9.2 \times 10^{11}h^{-1}$M$_\odot$).
+Note that we only perform environmental classifications on the haloes at $z=0$ and not as a function of redshift.

 From Figure \ref{f09}, we can see that filament and sheet haloes have a larger $\alpha$ in the linear regime.
 This is due to the deviation of the power index from $5/3$ in the underlying $I-M$ relation (Table \ref{t04}).
 Cluster haloes experience more nonlinear effects and their protohaloes usually have more complicated and non-similar shapes.
 Their $I-M$ relation deviates more from a power index of $5/3$, which leads to a larger deviation of $\alpha$ from $7/6-n_\mathrm{eff}/6$ for their $J-M$ relation.